La Crosse Pinks: 1909 to 1912 Minnesota-Wisconsin League

 In 1909, Pink Hawley left La Crosse and became the manager of the Oshkosh Indians, as the La Crosse franchise joined a new league.
 The 1909 La Crosse "Outcasts" became charter members of the six-team, Class D level Minnesota-Wisconsin League.
 La Crosse joined with the Duluth White Sox, Eau Claire Puffs, Superior Blues, Wausau Lumberjacks and Winona Pirates teams in the newly formed league.

 Beginning play in the new league, La Crosse finished in third place in the Minnesota-Wisconsin League final standings.
 The Outcasts ended the 1909 season with a record of 69–56 in the six-team league.
-The 1909 La Crosse manager was Joe Safford, replacing Pink Hawley, as La Crosse ended the season 4.5 games behind the first place Duluth White Sox, no playoffs were held.
-La Crosse player Mike Malloy scored 75runs to lead the league.
+The 1909 La Crosse manager was Joe Safford, replacing Pink Hawley, as La Crosse ended the season 4½ games behind the first place Duluth White Sox, no playoffs were held.
+La Crosse player Mike Malloy scored 75 runs to lead the league.

 The 1910 Minnesota-Wisconsin-League was expanded to become an eight-team league adding the Red Wing Manufacturers and Rochester Roosters teams.
 Continuing play in the 1910 eight-team Minnesota-Wisconsin League, the La Crosse Outcasts ended the season in fifth place.
 La Crosse finished with a record of 56–68, playing the season under manager Joe Safford.
-The Outcaste ended the season 23.5 games behind the first place Eau Claire Commissioners in the final standings.
+The Outcaste ended the season 23½ games behind the first place Eau Claire Commissioners in the final standings.

 La Crosse again placed fifth in the 1911 Minnesota-Wisconsin League final standings.
 The Outcasts ended the season with a record of 47–68 playing under managers Bumpus Jones and Carl Bond.
 The Superior Red Sox won the championship with a record of 72–46 and finished 28.5 games ahead of fifth place La Crosse.